theupdateframework/taps/tap4.md

 when it is instructed to download metadata or target files.

 B. A list of target paths associated with each ordered list of repositories.
+This property supports implementations like the one outlined in Use case 3, in which the user requires valid signatures from multiple repositories.
-These target paths may be condensed as [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)).
+The listed target paths may be condensed as [glob patterns](https://en.wikipedia.org/wiki/Glob_(programming)).
 For example, the updater can be instructed to download paths that resemble the glob pattern `foo-2.*.tgz` from only the first list of repositories in (A).